Poly(phthalaldehyde): History and main idea

 While this polymerization technique did not typically gain fame and popularity until 2010, it was also reported by Aso and Tagami in 1969.
 In general, LAP involves the usage of a strong nucleophile to initiate polymerization in addition to the employment of an electrophile as a terminator to endcap the polymer chain.
 In Tagami's article, PPA was prepared by utilizing tert-butyllithium as an initiator and acetic anhydride as a terminator.
 However, the drawbacks faced when utilizing LCP (low polydispersity index (PDI), low yield, and no control over molecular weight) were also encountered in this polymerization technique.

 Current trends

 It was not until 1987 when two chemists, Hedrick and Schlemper, from the University of Freiburg proposed the use of phosphazene bases to speed up the reaction and lower the polydispersity index.
-Up until 2023, three different phosphazene bases have been used in PPA polymerization (Figure 3).
+Up until 2023, three different phosphazene bases have been used in PPA polymerization.
 Moreover, most of the published research articles describing PPA synthesis between 2008 and 2023 revolve around the usage of LAP, rendering it the most common and effective polymerization technique.